nextauthjs/next-auth/docs/docs/providers/discord.md

 ...
 ```

-Here is an example on how you can add more score and permission.
+Here is an example on how you can add more scopes and permissions.

 ## Example